SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Methodology

 \textit{\textbf{(ii) Block-Wise Dynamic P Quantization:}} Since incorporating \( S_V \) modifies the original data distribution and extends the dynamic range of \( P \), we apply block-wise dynamic quantization to \( P' \) to maintain robust quantization accuracy.
 The block size is set to the PV GEMM kernel's tiling parameter (\( BlockN = 64 \)), ensuring numerical precision across dynamic value ranges while seamlessly integrating with the kernel’s tiled execution pattern.

 \textit{\textbf{(iii) Implicit Dequantization:}} Block-wise \( P \) quantization introduces scale variations across blocks.
-To preserve arithmetic accuracy during tiled accumulation without incurring explicit quantization scaling overhead, we integrate the quantization scaling operation directly into the Softmax function.
-This integration allows the Softmax function to automatically account for scale differences across blocks.
-As a result, the Softmax operation performs \textit{implicit dequantization}, ensuring correctly scaled outputs within a unified computational flow.
-A more detailed description of the online scale fusion mechanism applied to Softmax is provided in Appendix \ref{Online Scale Fusion in the Softmax Function}.
+To preserve arithmetic accuracy during tiled accumulation without incurring explicit quantization scaling overhead, we integrate the quantization scaling operation into the online Softmax accumulation states.
+This integration allows the tiled accumulation to account for scale differences across blocks.
+As a result, the online accumulation realizes \textit{implicit dequantization}, ensuring correctly scaled outputs within a unified computational flow.
+Importantly, this fusion does not modify the QK logits or the resulting Softmax distribution; the scale handling is applied to the post-Softmax probability blocks and their accumulation states.
+A more detailed description of the scale-aware online accumulation mechanism is provided in Appendix \ref{Online Scale Fusion in the Softmax Function}.